teuben/GBT-EDGE/README.md

       ./reduce.py NGC0001

 each galaxy takes about 20 mins to reduce, where the observing time was about 60 mins.
+The use of the **edge.sh** script is optional, as long as the needed packages are installed in *your* python (see Installation below).

 # Installation